X

 Paying for a professional’s expertise can save us time and costly mistakes

 When it comes to improving your health or wealth, you can choose to do it yourself (DIY), or seek professional financial advice.
-Whilst I am a firm believer that the best way of learning is by going through experiences yourself and learning from them, there can be some real downsides to the “DIY” approach, particularly with the most important areas of our lives.
+Whilst we are a firm believer that the best way of learning is by going through experiences yourself and learning from them, there can be some real downsides to the “DIY” approach, particularly with the most important areas of our lives.
 You don’t know what you don’t know.
 And in both health and wealth, we can very easily go down the wrong route in life and make some seriously costly mistakes.
 The wrong diet routine, or the wrong investment choice, could have a huge impact on you for the rest of your life.
 To help you decide whether to DIY or get help ask yourself:

 1. Do I want to learn for myself in this situation?